 \(θ = arctan (\dfrac{1}{3}\)

-No, the polar coordinates of a point are not unique.
-The reason is that each point can be represented by infinite polar coordinates in infinite ways.
+No, the polar coordinates of a point aren't unique.
+The motive is that every factor may be represented through countless polar coordinates in limitless approaches.

-In polar coordinates, z represents the complex number in polar form, such that: z = x + iy (where i (iota) = \(\sqrt{-1}\)
+In polar coordinates, z represents the complicated quantity in polar form, such that: z = x + iy (where i (iota) = \(\sqrt{-1}\)

 Where